 Mount Madeline Climb

-Early in the season, Madeline can be ascending directly up the glaciated west face.
+Early in the season, Madeline can be ascended directly up the glaciated west face.
 Once this is no longer passable, the more technical south ridge can be followed.
 Short rock steps are well protected and possible to abseil on the descent.

 Day 1